 How to Repair Car Paint: A DIY Fix for Chipped, Scratched and Flaking Car Paint

 Our guide will show you how to remove and repair flakes, chips, dents, dings and scratches on your car's finish before the rust sets in.

 Over the years, you’ve probably acquired your fair share of scratches, dents with flaking paint, and paint chips on “Old Reliable.”
 And if you’re like most people, you’ve been ignoring them.
 But all those insults are either already rusting or soon will.
-By reading our car paint repair guide and investing very little time over several days, you can stop the rust in its tracks, touch up your car’s finish and get your vehicle back into reasonable shape—all for less than $100.
+By reading our car paint repair guide and investing a little time over several days, you can stop the rust in its tracks, touch up your car’s finish and get your vehicle back into reasonable shape—all for less than $100.
 (Speaking of which, here’s what you should know about rust-proofing.)

 First, we have to caution you not to develop unrealistic expectations—you cannot achieve body shop results in your driveway.
 But our techniques will make the blemishes less noticeable and delay the onset of rust-through.

 Starting your car paint repair project

 Start your car paint repair project by getting the proper paint colour.
 Car dealers usually sell 1/2-oz. vials of touch-up paint and clear coat, but call the parts department first to see if your colour is in stock.
-It’ll help to have your VIN handy—here’s how to find your VIN and engine code if you don’t already know them.
+It’ll help to have your VIN handy—here’s how to read your VIN and engine code if you don’t already know them.
 One vial is enough to repair about two dozen small paint chips.
 If you need more than a few vials, search for a larger bottle on the Internet.
 Most auto parts sites explain how to find the paint code for your vehicle.
 Expect to pay $20 to $30 for a 2-oz. bottle of paint.